skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 At Sky Betting & Gaming we release new versions of our code several times per day with no planned outages.
 Our production environment is large and varied, but I want to focus on how we release software to our LAMP-like stack.
-I say 'LAMP-like' because although several years ago we were using a traditional LAMP stack, we've added other technologies as needs arise; like redis, Node.js, and MongoDB.
-At it's heart though, there's still servers running Apache and `mod_php`, talking to a variety of datastores and APIs.
+I say 'LAMP-like' because although several years ago we were using a traditional LAMP stack, we've added other technologies as needs arise: like redis, Node.js, and MongoDB.
+At its heart though, there are still servers running Apache and `mod_php`, talking to a variety of datastores and APIs.

 Our release process looks a bit like this: